Feyerabend/vm/ps/README.md

 ### psviewer

-..
-Open the web browser with the HTML page `psviewer.html`, then paste the result in the textbox.
+.. open the web browser with the HTML page `psviewer.html`, then paste the result in the textbox.
 The result should look like the drawing you made in `psmaker.html`.

-### the 'vm' in psviewer
+### the vm in psviewer

 The `interpretPostScript` function in `psviewer.html` parses and interprets a simplified PostScript-like script to draw on an HTML canvas.
 The function reads commands from the script, manipulates a stack for operand storage, and issues drawing commands to the canvas context (`ctx`).

 #### Stack